BOARD OF DIRECTORS

 Wendy is an avid reader, appreciates time in nature, has a semi-regular meditation practice, enjoys new experiences and spending quality time with the good people and animals in her life.
 She feels honored to support the important mission, vision, and principles of Irvington Counseling Collective as a board member.

-CHELSEA LEEDS (she/her)
+CHELSEA LEEDS (she/her)-Treasurer

 Chelsea is an art therapist and mental health counselor in Indianapolis.
 She has worked in community mental health, medical settings, and opened her private practice in 2019.
 She taught graduate art therapy students and coordinated internships at Indiana University Indianapolis and has provided over a 1000 hours of supervision to graduate and postgraduate art therapists.
 However, her true love is forming one-on-one therapeutic relationships and walking alongside folks as they return home to themselves- unlearning internalized messages from external systems and re-examining the armour they have used to keep themselves safe.